Autumn64/Autumn64/README.md

 - I have an Xbox One.
 Nowadays I prefer playing on [Steam](https://steamcommunity.com/profiles/76561199486117495/) though.
 - I use Arch [Linux](https://pawb.social/post/5079071) as my daily driver.
 - I used GNOME for years until I switched to KDE due to fractional scaling issues with my current monitor.
-- I'm a Nitro subscriber and I keep paying for that sh*t even if I regret it every day.
 - I love maths even if I understand nothing of them!
 - I love quantum mechanics and astronomy/astrophysics.
 - I quit using any form of privative social media except for Discord (partially), MiaVivo.net and WhatsApp on December 2023.